Commentary by Hayri Demir, translated from EzidiPress German

 Yezidis should not digress their reproachful glances too far, if they look for the true perpetrators.
 There are Yezidi party supporters who lack courage in one of the most difficult hours of the Yezidi history to call the crime by its name: Betrayal.
 Instead, they appease facts and evoke conspiracy.
 There is also the failure of Yezidi associations who interpret lobbying as attention-seeking in order to feed their timeline on Facebook with names of politicians, instead of fighting for favorable decisions for the Yezidi community.

-As criticism of the Peshmerga for their betrayal increasingly grew louder within the Yezidis, the Yezidis were accused of “ingratitude”.
+As criticism of the Peshmerga for their betrayal increasingly grew louder among the Yezidis, the Yezidis were accused of “ingratitude”.
 Dozens Peshmerga laid down their lives for Shingal, it was said.
 The Yezidis “had betrayed their Kurdish identity and slandered the Peshmerga“.
-So, not fleeing Peshmerga but criticizing Yezidis have harmed the reputation of the Peshmerga, according to the opinion.
+So, not fleeing Peshmerga but Yezidis who have been complaining have harmed the reputation of the Peshmerga, according to the opinion.

 Yezidis suffered side by side with the Kurdish Peshmerga during the first and second Gulf War, died in the mountains and cities of South Kurdistan as Peshmerga, as hundreds of thousands of Kurds.
 Today as well.
 Because they had supported the Peshmerga and the KDP in Shingal in the 80s, they incurred the wrath of Saddam Hussein who without further ado layed hundreds of Yezidi villages in Shingal and Sheikhan in ashes, forcibly resettled hundreds of thousands of Yezidis and ordered murders.